oluies/awesome-analytics/README.md

 * [Freeboard](https://github.com/Freeboard/freeboard) - open source real-time dashboard builder for IOT and other web mashups.
 * [Geckboard](https://www.geckoboard.com/) - dashboard for key metrics in one place.
+* [Dashing](http://dashing.io/) - Dashing is a Sinatra based framework that lets you build beautiful dashboards.
 * [Ducksboard](https://ducksboard.com/) - visualize and share the data that matters most to you and your team.

 # Other Awesome Lists